ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R284]**
 BPI Storage MUST support policy management.

-*Examples of such policies are rules governing creation, modification, deletion, and retention of data.*
+*Policy management in the context of this document means the creation, reading of, updating and deletion or archiving of policies used in a BPI Storage.
+Examples of such policies to be managed are rules governing creation, modification, deletion, and retention of data.*

 [[R284]](#r284) Testability: